-No. Quality assessment criteria and questions Weight of criterion Strate gic assessment criteria 1 Project relevance /5 pts 15% - How well is a need for the project justified?

-- To what extent will the project contribute to the achievement of the Programme objectives? - How does the project go beyond the current situation and build on existing practices?
+No. Quality assessment criteria and questions Scoring in pts Weight of criterion Strate Strategic assessment criteria 1 Project relevance /5 pts 15% - How well is a need for the project justified? - To what extent will the project contribute to the achievement of the Programme objectives?
+How does the project go beyond the current situation and build on existing practices?
 2 Partnership and cooperation rationale /5 pts 25% - To what extent is the partnership composition relevant for the proposed project? - What added value does the cooperation bring?
 3 Project intervention logic /5 pts 10% - To what extent is the project intervention logic plausible? - To what extent will project outputs have an impact beyond project lifetime?
-Total scoring weight of strategic criteria 0 Opera ational assessment criteria Opera 4 ational assessment criteria Work plan (work packages, activities, investments, outputs, project management concept) /5 pts 25% - Work plan (work packages, activities, investments, outputs, /5 pts 25% - Work plan (work packages, activities, investments, outputs, project management concept)-To what extent is the work plan realistic, consistent, and /5 pts /5 pts 25% 4 Work plan (work packages, activities, investments, outputs, project management concept) - To what extent is the work plan realistic, consistent, and coherent?
-4 Work plan (work packages, activities, investments, outputs, project management concept) - To what extent is the work plan realistic, consistent, and coherent?
-Communication - To what extent are communication activities appropriate to 4 5 Work plan (work packages, activities, investments, outputs, project management concept) To what extent is the work plan realistic, consistent, and coherent?
-Communication To what extent are communication activities appropriate to reach the relevant target groups and stakeholders? /5 pts 10%
+Total scoring weight of strategic criteria 50% Opera ational assessment criteria 4 Work plan (work packages, activities, investments, outputs, project management concept) /5 pts 25% - To what extent is the work plan realistic, consistent, and coherent?
+5 Communication /5 pts 10% - To what extent are communication activities appropriate to reach the relevant target groups and stakeholders?
+6 Budget /5 pts 15% - To what extent is the project budget used in accordance with the principles of economy, efficiency, and effectiveness?
+Total scoring weight of operational criteria 50%